Margate Train

-The Margate Train is a tourist attraction and shopping area located adjacent to the Channel Highway in Margate, Tasmania, and includes a number of shops and outlets housed within former Tasmanian Government Railways rolling stock.
+The Margate Train is a tourist attraction and shopping area located adjacent to the Channel Highway in Margate, Tasmania.
+It includes a number of shops and outlets housed within former Tasmanian Government Railways rolling stock.
 It is located approximately 18 kilometres from Hobart.

 Train

 The Margate Train site consists of a plinthed steam locomotive, carriages, and two sheds.
-The locomotive is MA3, a Tasmanian Government Railways MA Class from 1952.
-The carriages consist of Articulated Country Saloon (ACS) carriage #1, an SS class suburban carriage, and a DP Class railmotor.
-Following the cessation of passenger rail transport in Tasmania, the vehicles were sold to private buyers.
+The locomotive is MA3, a Tasmanian Government Railways MA class from 1952.
+The carriages consist of Articulated Country Saloon (ACS) carriage #1, an SS class suburban carriage, and a DP class railmotor.
+Following the cessation of passenger services Tasmania in 1978, the vehicles were sold to private buyers.

 The train was originally a roadside park, and was retained in original red livery.
 Sometime after 1987, the locomotive and carriages were painted black and brown respectively.
 None of the rolling stock operated in such livery.

 Contrary to some tourist information, the steam engine never hauled the Tasman Limited service, but ACS carriage #1 was purpose-built for this task which operated until 1978.

-MA3 was one of four M Class locomotives converted for better operation on steeply graded sections by fitting surplus Australian Standard Garratt 4'0" driving wheels.